Cazones de Herrera: The municipality

-The town of Cazones de Herrera is the local government for 70 other communities which cover an area of 106.11 km2.
+The town of Cazones de Herrera is the local government for 70 other communities which cover an area of 273.1 km2.
 It borders the municipalities of Tuxpan, Papantla, Poza Rica and Tihuatlán with the Gulf of Mexico to the east.
-Aside from the municipal seat, other significant communities are La Unión with 1,850 people, Manilio Fabio Altamirano with 1,214 people, Barra de Cazones with 1,167 people, and Rancho Nuevo with 1,065 people.
+Aside from the municipal seat, other significant communities are La Unión (1,824 hab.), Rancho Nuevo (1,238 hab.), Barra de Cazones (1,166 hab.) and Manlio Fabio Altamirano (1,121 hab.).
 The municipal government consists of a municipal president, an officer called a “síndico”, and four representatives, called “regidors.”

 The municipality has an average altitude of ten meters above sea level.
 Its main river is the Cazones, which splits the municipality into two parts and is the traditional dividing line between Totonacapan and La Huasteca.
 The mouth of the river is here, forming the Barra (shoal) de Cazones.
 The municipality’s shoreline faces the Gulf of Mexico and includes a number of beaches, including Playa Chaparrales, where marine turtles come to lay their eggs in March and April.
 The climate is hot and humid with an average annual temperature of 25C and an average rainfall of 2,000mm.
 The main ecosystem is high growth perennial rainforest.
 Remaining forests still have tropical hardwoods.
 The shoreline has a number of estuaries with mangroves.
 Wildlife includes rabbits, raccoons, opossums, armadillos, and coyotes.
 The shoreline has various estuaries with mangroves.
 The mangroves on the river are home to various species of crab, some of which are in danger of extinction.

 The area today is considered to be in the far southeast of the La Huasteca cultural region, with traditional dances belonging to this region, with danzón as the most traditional music.
 The municipality organizes regular events to promote and preserve the traditional dances of the Veracruz Huasteca.
-The establishment of the municipality is celebrated from June 16-23 each year.
+The establishment of the municipality is celebrated from June 16–23 each year.
 Carnival is another important annual festival.
 The local cuisine is rich in local seafood such as shrimp, sea bass, crab, and octopus, often served with mole, adobo, and chili pepper.
 One notable non-seafood dish is pork served in a chili pepper and garlic sauce.
 Just over 15% of the population speaks an indigenous language with the rest speaking Spanish.